barny22/barnysCCTracker/README_BETA.md

 [b]Important Notes:[/b]
 [quote]
 As this is a beta version, it may include bugs or unfinished features.
-Please share your feedback and bug reports on the [url=https://www.esoui.com/downloads/info3988-barnysCCTracker-beta.html#comments]comment section[/url] or via the [url=https://github.com/barny22/barnysCCTracker/issues]GitHub issue tracker[/url].
+Please share your feedback and bug reports in the [url=https://www.esoui.com/downloads/info3988-barnysCCTracker-beta.html#comments]comment section[/url] or via the [url=https://github.com/barny22/barnysCCTracker/issues]GitHub issue tracker[/url].
 [/quote]

 Your support and feedback are greatly appreciated.
 Thank you for helping to improve barny's CC Tracker for the community!